facebookarchive/draft-js/docs/Advanced-Topics-Key-Bindings.md

 With your custom command string, you may then implement the `handleKeyCommand` prop function, which allows you to map that command string to your desired behavior.
 If `handleKeyCommand` returns `true`, the command is considered handled.
-If it returns `false`, the command will fall through
+If it returns `false`, the command will fall through.

 ### Example